-We obtain our results through a novel technique which uses identity-based encryption to construct unbounded collusion resistant copy-protection schemes from $1\to2$ secure schemes.
-This is analogous to the technique of using digital signatures to construct full-fledged quantum money from single banknote schemes\footnote{Also called \emph{mini-schemes}} (Lutomirski et al. [ICS'09], Farhi et al. [ITCS'12], Aaronson and Christiano [STOC'12]).
+We obtain our results through a novel technique which uses identity-based encryption to construct multiple copy secure copy-protection schemes from $\mathsf{1\mhyphen copy} \to \mathsf{2\mhyphen copy}$ secure schemes.
 We believe our technique is of independent interest.

-Along the way, we also construct a puncturable functional encryption scheme whose master secret key can be punctured at all functions $f$ such that $f(m_0) \neq f(m_1)$.
+Along the way, we also obtain the following results. \begin{itemize} \item We define and prove the security of new collusion-resistant monogamy-of-entanglement games for \emph{coset states}. \item We construct a classical puncturable functional encryption scheme whose master secret key can be punctured at all functions $f$ such that $f(m_0) \neq f(m_1)$.
 This might also be of independent interest.